 Democrat Pat Leahy of Vermont, could support.
 But by dinnertime, Specter had scheduled then canceled a news conference on the Patriot Act.
 His office said only that negotiations were continuing.

 The agreement, which would make most provisions of the existing law permanent, was reached just before dawn Wednesday.
 But by midmorning, GOP leaders had already made plans for a House vote on Thursday and a Senate vote by the end of the week.
-That would put the centerpiece of President Bush's war on terror on his desk before Thanksgiving, a month before more than a dozen provisions were set to expire.

 Officials negotiating the deal described it on condition of anonymity because the draft is not official and has not been signed by any of the 34 conferees.